Chad I Ginsburg: 2016–present: Fronting the reformed CKY

 In May 2016, it was confirmed that Ginsburg would be continuing CKY with Margera and Deis, with Ginsburg also replacing original frontman Miller on lead vocals.
 The new three-piece lineup performed for the first time at the Random Hero Festival (in honor of deceased CKY crew member Ryan Dunn) in Cleveland, Ohio, in June, and later recorded a new studio album in July at Rancho De La Luna in Joshua Tree, California, in July.
 The band released its fifth album The Phoenix in June 2017.
-Ginsburg and Jess are currently working on a new CKY album.
+Ginsburg and Jess are currently working on a new CKY album, titled New Reason to Dream.

 Equipment

 Speaking in an interview with Guitar.com in 2002, Ginsburg noted that his equipment consisted of Ibanez guitars, a Mesa Boogie head, a Prophecy preamp, a Cry Baby rack and "random floor stomp pedals".
 Interviewer John Ferrante described his guitar tone as "very distinct", claiming that it "sounds like [Ginsburg uses] a harmonizer".
-The liner notes of Rock n Roll Alibis state that Ginsburg uses ESP and PRS guitars, Orange amplifiers, Dunlop and Creepy Fingers pedals, and d'Addario strings.
+The liner notes of Rock n Roll Alibis stated that Ginsburg used ESP and PRS guitars, Orange amplifiers, Dunlop and Creepy Fingers pedals, as well as d'Addario strings.